piratehunter17/performance-dashboard/README.md

 This project leverages modern Next.js App Router patterns for optimal performance:

 * **Dynamic Server-Side Rendering:** The main `app/dashboard/page.tsx` is a **Dynamic Server Component**.
 It uses `export const dynamic = 'force-dynamic';` to ensure the server generates a fresh `initialData` array on every request.
 This solves the "stale data" problem of static builds while still providing a fast, meaningful first paint.
+* **Streaming UI with `loading.tsx`:** The app uses `app/dashboard/loading.tsx` to immediately stream an animated skeleton UI to the client.
+This provides an instant response while the main `page.tsx` component performs its initial data generation on the server.
 * **Clear Server/Client Boundaries:** The Server Component (`page.tsx`) generates the initial data and passes it as a prop to the main Client Component (`<DashboardClient />`).
 This is the ideal pattern, separating static generation from client-side interactivity.
 * **Optimized Font Loading:** `app/layout.tsx` uses `next/font/google` (`Space_Mono`) to automatically handle font optimization, removing external network requests and preventing layout shift.
 * **Edge Route Handlers:** The (optional) data API endpoint at `app/api/data/route.ts` is deployed to the Edge runtime (`export const runtime = 'edge';`) for the lowest possible latency.